Off-Narrative-Labs/Tuxedo/README.md

 zombienet --provider podman spawn zombienet.toml
 ```

+Once your network is started, you can point the cli wallet to a local collator and perform the stame token transfers and balance checking as any other Tuxedo node.

 Be advised that zombienet is changing quickly, and podman has its own platform-specific issues.
 If you struggle with zombienet, please open an issue, or consider using the local backend instead.

 ## Testing and Code Quality